-Silicone implant is the most common and oldest implant for rhinoplasty.
-It is not absorbed or does not change in shape even after a long lapse of time.
-In addition, it is easy to form silicone into various shapes, considering the patient’s facial characteristics.
+A silicone implant is the most common and long-used implant for rhinoplasty.
+Silicone implants are not absorbed and do not change in shape over time.
+In addition, they are easy to manipulate into various shapes according to patients’ facial characteristics.

-Gore-Tex, widely applied to vascular surgery, has been proven to be safe.
-As Gore-Tex is softer than Silicone implant, it can be used for those who have thin skin.
-In addition, it looks very natural after an operation.
+Gore-Tex has been proven to be safe and is widely used during vascular surgery,.
+As Gore-Tex is softer than silicone, it can be used for those who have thin skin, and looks very natural.

-Silitex is an implant consisting of silicone on the front and thin Gore-Tex on the rear.
+Silitex is an implant consisting of a frontal part made of silicone and a rear section made of Gore-Tex.
 It has the advantages of both silicone and Gore-Tex.
-If the patient has extremely thin skin, using autologous fascia or dermis may be added to the front of an implant, instead of Gore-Tex.
+If the patient has extremely thin skin, autologous fascia or dermis may be added to the front of the implant, to substitute Gore-Tex.

 If you are not comfortable with autologous cartilage or afraid of scars or pain, donated cartilages may be used.
 Donated cartilages are used as a rhinoplasty material after being disinfected and stabilized.
 Approved by FDA in U.S.A.

 Human dermis is processed to prevent rejection reactions.
 Using donated dermis, we can create a beautiful and natural-looking nose.

 A fascia is a sheet surrounding muscles.
 Fascia used for rhinoplasty are collected from the inside of the scalp above the ears.
 As surgical incisions are made on the scalp, they are easy to be collected.
 In addition, surgery using fascia is simple and the scars are not easily seen.
 Fascia are generally applied to patients with thin skin.